Nicola & Aurélia

 The GR20 today

 Since the 1990s, the GR20 has become popular amongst hiking communities worldwide.
 It is now thought to be one of the most beautiful treks in the world.
-Its popularity is mainly due to local agencies promoting Corsica’s mountains in the past few years in order to attract travelers from abroad.
+It is thought of as the most challenging long distance trail in France, if not Europe.

 With extreme sports becoming more and more popular, the GR20 has also become a running race and playground for many athletes, pushing themselves to the limit.

-The actual record for completing the GR20 was set by the Spanish trail runner, Kilian Jornet in 2009 who finished the race in 32h, 54min, 02s.
-The French runner, Emilie Lecomte, remains the female record holder to this day.
-In 2012, she crossed the finish line in under 42 hours (41h 22mins 10s).
+The actual record for completing the GR20 was set by local Lambert Santelli in 30 hours and 25 minutes.
+The Spanish trail runner and the previous record holder, Kilian Jornet in 2009 also finished the race in 32h, 54min, 02s.
+The French runner, Anne Lise Loucet, is the female record holder finishing under 36 hours in 2022.

 By continuing your visit to this site, you accept the use of cookies to offer you services and offers tailored to your interests.CLOSE x